Czesław Mordowicz: Uprising and re-internment at Auschwitz

 In August 1944 Slovak partisans launched an uprising against the collaborationist Slovak State, as a result of which the Germans invaded the country.
 Mordowicz was among those arrested.
 He was returned to Auschwitz, but the SS failed to recognize him, which saved his life, and he was sent to another camp, then liberated.
 Both Mordowicz and Rosin survived the war.
 Decades later Mordowicz described his efforts to warn other passengers on the train to Auschwitz that they were being taken to their deaths and should try to jump.
 The passengers began shouting and banging on the doors, he told an interviewer, to which the guards responded by beating him.
 He then chewed off the tattoo with his prisoner number, hoping the SS at Auschwitz would not be able to identify him.

+The Mordowicz-Rosin Report

+The report by Mordowicz and Rosin reached the Vatican in June 1944.
+On July 10, the representative of the Jewish Council who had recorded Mordowicz and Rosin’s accounts drafted a German version of their report, which was sent to Switzerland and Turkey.